Secondary School Links

 Online Driver Permit Test

-BKW High School students looking to receive their learner’s driving permit can now take the test via the Internet in the secondary school library.
+BKW Secondary School students looking to receive their learner’s driving permit can now take the test via the internet in the secondary school library.
 The online test is made available through the Online Knowledge Test Application program offered by the State Department of Motor Vehicles.

-The service is designed to allow students ages 16 and older to obtain learner’s permits without the typically long wait at the local DMV.
+The service is designed to allow students ages 16 and older to obtain learner’s permits without the typical long wait at the local DMV.
 This service is only available to students.

 Qualified students may stop by the secondary school library any time to pick up a copy of the state driver’s manual.
 Students cannot schedule a test until at least one week after picking up a manual.
 All tests must be scheduled with the librarian.